Thursday, October 03, 2019

 This one page printable features a traffic light with the words stop, take care, and go, as well as specific strategies to try for each of those "lights."

-I highly recommend laminating and hanging up in your child's calm down corner or placing it in a calm down kit.
+I highly recommend laminating for durability and hanging it up in your child's calm down corner or placing it in a calm down kit.

 To get a copy of this printable, click the link below: